How to Master DBT’s TIPP Skills EASILY

 Even if you don’t do all parts of the skill one after the other, even try one of them.

-For instance, try the paired muscle relaxation technique when you’re sitting on the bus or you’re lying down in your bed before you fall asleep.
+For instance, try the paired muscle relaxation technique when you’re sitting on the bus or lying down in your bed before you fall asleep.

 You’ll feel a soothing, calming effect.
 Just give it a whirl; you’ll be surprised at the results.